tholmes59/weather-forecast-app/README.md

 ## License

-The NHL Stats App is licensed under the [MIT license](https://opensource.org/licenses/MIT)
+The Weather Forecast App is licensed under the [MIT license](https://opensource.org/licenses/MIT)

 ## Code of Conduct

-Everyone interacting in the NHL Stats App project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Weather Forecast App project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.